augustotx/workers-and-resources-production-calculator/README.md

 ## Stuff I haven't done yet

 Right now basically everything works.
 You can calculate every factory's production line from top to bottom.
 The next thing is to put vehicle production chains.

 I also want to calculate if the production chain is enough for the amount of workers it requires (e.g. if food production sustains the workers it requires and if there's anything remaining, as well as how many remaining workers that food factory can feed).

+There is also sewage to be done still.

 ## Program usage

 1. Choose a resource you want to produce and number of factories you want to build for it.
-2. Click button "Calculate".
+2. Click button "Calculate" or follow terminal instructions.
-3. Number of factories and workers required to build up the production chain will be displayed in the below table.
+3. Number of factories and workers required to build up the production chain will be displayed on a table below or on the terminal.